 Less Makeup In Areas That Crease

-There are certain areas that everyone has that crease.
+There are certain areas where everyone has that crease.
 For example, that little area where your nose meets the rest of your face.
 Another common area for creasing is in fine lines and wrinkles.
-If you notice that your makeup keeps creasing in a particular area, start using less makeup in that area.
+If you notice that your makeup keeps creasing in a particular area, use less makeup in that area.

 Hydrate Your Skin